perry-mitchell/webdav-client/README.md

 const str = await client.getFileContents("/config.json", { format: "text" });
 ```

+Specify the `maxContentLength` option to alter the maximum number of bytes the client can receive in the request. **NodeJS only**.

 #### getFileDownloadLink

 Return a public link where a file can be downloaded. **This exposes authentication details in the URL**.